 How is Shockwave therapy for greater trochanteric pain syndrome applied to the area?

 The probe will then be placed over the desired area and then treatment for your Greater trochanter pain syndrome will begin.
 At first the clinician will ensure the discomfort is kept to a minimum.
 After a while as the impulses increase little pain is felt.
 Although, more often than not there is some pain felt over the area of application.
 After treatment you should feel very little pain and this may last for a few days.
 After then an aching sensation can occur.
-After subsequent treatments there will be a definite improvement in symptoms leading to reduction in the original pain felt.
+After subsequent treatments there will be a definite improvement in symptoms leading to a reduction in the original pain felt.

 How long will Shockwave therapy for greater trochanteric pain syndrome take to work?